DFE-Digital/ecf-gov-guidance/content/set-up-training-for-your-early-career-teachers.md

 Early career teachers are entitled to 2 years of training based on the [early career framework](https://www.gov.uk/government/publications/early-career-framework).

-Complete the following steps to set up training for your early career teachers.
+You need to do the following things to set up training for your early career teachers.

-## 1. Nominate an induction tutor
+## Nominate an induction tutor

 Induction tutors monitor the progress of early career teachers.